-The Company adopted a shareholder rights plan and entered into a shareholder rights plan agreement dated effective November 2, 2016 with Computershare Investor Services Inc., as rights agent, which was subsequently amended and restated on November 20, 2017 and April 23, 2019 (the "Amended and Restated Rights Plan").
+The Company adopted a shareholder rights plan and entered into a shareholder rights plan agreement dated effective November 2, 2016 with Computershare Investor Services Inc., as rights agent, which was subsequently amended and restated on November 20, 2017, April 23, 2019 and May 15, 2019 (the "Amended and Restated Rights Plan").

-Pursuant to the Rights Plan, one right ("Right") is attached to each voting share (which as defined under the Amended and Restated Rights Plan includes Common Shares).
+Pursuant to the Amended and Restated Rights Plan, one right ("Right") is attached to each voting share (which as defined under the Amended and Restated Rights Plan includes Common Shares).
 The Rights will separate from the voting shares to which they are attached and will become exercisable upon the occurrence of certain events in accordance with the Amended and Restated Rights Plan.
 Pursuant to the terms of the Amended and Restated Rights Plan, any bid that meets certain criteria intended to protect interests of all Shareholders will be deemed to be a "permitted bid" and will not trigger the Amended and Restated Rights Plan.
-In the event of a take-over bid that does not meet the permitted bid requirements of the Amended and Restated Rights Plan, the Rights issued under the Amended and Restated Rights Plan will entitle

-Shareholders, other than any Shareholder involved in the take-over bid, to purchase additional Common Shares at a discount to the market price.
+In the event of a take-over bid that does not meet the permitted bid requirements of the Amended and Restated Rights Plan, the Rights issued under the Amended and Restated Rights Plan, the Rights issued under the Amended and Restated Rights Plan.
+Shareholder involved in the take-over bid, to purchase additional Common Shares at a discount to the market price.

-Catalyst, which currently owns approximately 35.68% of the Common Shares, is grandfathered under the Amended and Restated Rights Plan and will not, under the terms of the Amended and Restated Rights Plan, be restricted from acquiring additional Common Shares in any manner.
+Catalyst, which currently owns approximately 36.8% of the Common Shares, is grandfathered under the Amended and Restated Rights Plan and will not, under the terms of the Amended and Restated Rights Plan, be restricted from acquiring additional Common Shares in any manner.
 A copy of the Amended and Restated Rights Plan is available on SEDAR at www.sedar.com.